LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Related Work

-LD methods depend exclusively on the output logits of the last layer and do not incorporate intermediate-level supervision to ensure feature consistency between the teacher and student DNN models.
-Such feature-level supervision has been demonstrated to be crucial for effective representation learning, particularly within DNN \cite{liu2015representation}.
-The first reported effort in FD was FitNet \cite{romero2014FitNets}, which directly matches the feature activations in the teacher and student DNN models.
+LD methods depend exclusively on output logits and do not incorporate supervision to ensure feature consistency between teacher and student networks.
+Such feature-level supervision has been demonstrated to be crucial for effective representation learning \cite{liu2015representation}.
+The first FD method, FitNet \cite{romero2014FitNets}, directly matches feature activations between teacher and student networks.
 Attention transfer (AT) \cite{zagoruyko2016paying} resorts to both activation-based and gradient-based spatial attention maps to realize FD.
-Several subsequent studies, \eg, similarity-preserving KD (SPKD) \cite{tung2019similarity} and variational information distillation (VID) \cite{ahn2019variational}, have sought to reduce the dimension of features during FD to accommodate the increasing depth of modern neural networks.
-In contrast, factor transfer (FT) \cite{kim2018paraphrasing} employs a paraphraser and a translator to transfer the knowledge (known as `factors' in their study) from the teacher to the student.
-On the other hand, relational knowledge distillation (RKD) \cite{park2019relational} measures structural consistency between teacher and student networks using distance-wise and angle-wise losses.
-Neuron selectivity transfer (NST) \cite{huang2017like} treats KD as a distribution matching problem.
-It aligns the distributions of neuron selectivity patterns through maximum mean discrepancy minimization.
+Several subsequent studies, \eg, similarity-preserving (SP) KD \cite{tung2019similarity} and variational information distillation (VID) \cite{ahn2019variational}, have sought to reduce the dimension of features to accommodate the increasing depth of networks.
+Factor transfer (FT) \cite{kim2018paraphrasing} introduces a paraphraser and a translator to extract and transfer structured knowledge, whereas relational knowledge distillation (RKD) \cite{park2019relational} measures structural consistency between teacher and student networks using distance-wise and angle-wise losses.
+Neuron selectivity transfer (NST) \cite{huang2017like} formulates KD as a distribution matching problem by aligning neuron selectivity patterns through maximum mean discrepancy minimization.
 More recent methods \cite{huangmasked,fan2023augmentation,zhang2020prime} enable the model to concentrate on the most informative parts of the data.
 For instance, masked distillation (MasKD) \cite{huangmasked} employs spatial masks to emphasize essential feature regions, while augmentation-free dynamic curriculum distillation (Af-DCD) \cite{fan2023augmentation} adjusts task difficulty based on the student's learning progress.
 Moreover, prime-aware adaptive distillation (PAD) \cite{zhang2020prime} prioritizes informative samples via uncertainty metrics, which is particularly beneficial for class-imbalanced datasets.